 - South Lahontan Region - Pending Applications - (WDIDs beginning with 6B)

 - Bonnie Clare Road Reconstruction Project, Death Valley National Park, Inyo County

-- Copies of the Water Boards Notice of Intent to utilize the EA/FONSI and the Notice of Completion submitted to the State Clearinghouse are available at the links below.
+- Copies of the Water Boards Notice of Intent to utilize the EA/FONSI, Notice of Completion, and Notice of Determination submitted to the State Clearinghouse are available at the links below.

-- Copies of the environmental documents, final EA and FONSI, are available at the links below.
+- Copies of the 401 WQC and Mitigation Monitoring and Reporting Program are available at the links below.

-Please direct any comments or questions on the Bonnie Clare Road Reconstruction Project to Jan Zimmerman (firstname.lastname@example.org; 760/241-7376) no later than September 14, 2018.
+Please direct any comments or questions on the Bonnie Clare Road Reconstruction Project to Jan Zimmerman (firstname.lastname@example.org; 760/241-7376).

 - If you wish to be informed of the status and/or final certification action on any of these projects and/or for further information, please